malter2003/spring-petclinic/README.md

     Visit [http://localhost:8080](http://localhost:8080) in your browser.

+## UML Diagram Automation with PlantUML
+Overview

+This project uses PlantUML to automate the generation of UML diagrams during the Maven build process.
+The diagrams are generted from .puml files located in the project and are automatically updated whenever the build process is run.
+This ensures the UML diagrams remain consistent with the codebase.

+How it works
+1. PlantUML Integration
+    The maven build script (pom.xml) is configured to use the `maven-antrun-plugin` to execute the plantUML tool.
+    The `net.sourceforg.plant.uml.Run` class process .puml files and generates diagrams in the specific format.
+2. Diagram Source Files:
+    All .puml files should be placed in the `/src/main/resources/diagrams` directory
+    These files define the structure and relationships of the classes, components, or processes in the system
+3. Output
+    The generated diagrams are saved in the same directory as the .puml files How to Get it to Work
+1. Run the build
+    Use the following Maven command to generate the diagrams:  `mvn clean install  ` and then check the output

 ## Looking for something in particular?

 |Spring Boot Configuration | Class or Java property files  |